Makowe/impl-attck/README.md

 - Git
 - VS Code
-- Optional: Miniconda3 (This Readme file explains the python environment setup with Miniconda3.
-Any other Python environment manager is also fine.)
+- A Python environment.
+This README file explains the setup steps for Miniconda3.
+Any other Python environment manager is also fine.

 # Clone the Repository